Explore all the solutions you can create with Paperform: surveys, quizzes, tests, payment forms, scheduling forms, and a whole lot more.

 The first step to setting up a targeted email marketing plan is figuring out which tools you’re going to use.
 You can rely on marketing automation and easy A/B testing to get the best results.

-One solid option is Mailchimp.
-It makes email management smoother with features specifically created for audience management.
+One solid option is Moosend, a great Mailchimp alternative, as it makes email management smoother with features specifically created for audience management.

 In addition to an email management system, you may want some tools you can use to create unique designs.
 For example, an email signature generator can help you create professional emails that instill trust with users at first sight.